22/7 (TV series): Anime

 An eight-episode original net animation called The Diary of Our Days was aired on March 28, 2018.
 The ONA was animated by CloverWorks and directed by Shin Wakabayashi.

 An anime television series was announced in 2017.
 The series is animated by A-1 Pictures and directed by Takao Abo, with Chiaki Nagai and Reiji Miyajima handling series composition, and Majiro designing the characters.
 The series aired between January 11 and March 28, 2020 on Tokyo MX, GTV, GYT and BS11.
 AbemaTV streams the series in Japan, while Aniplex of America streams the series on FunimationNow; it also became available on Crunchyroll on February 10.
 The opening theme song is "Muzui" (ムズイ, Difficult) by 22/7.
 The episodes feature unique ending themes, which are included in the Blu-ray Disc releases of the anime.
 The series ran for 12 episodes, with a 13th "extra episode" released on September 16, 2020.

 Manga

 A manga adaptation, titled 22/7 +α, written by Reiji Miyajima and illustrated by Nao Kasai, was serialized on Shogakukan's Sunday Webry website and app from January 12 to March 29, 2020, telling an original story not told in the anime.
 Shogakukan collected its chapters in two tankōbon volumes, released on February 12 and April 10, 2020.

 Game

 On December 24, 2019, a rhythm mobile game titled 22/7 Ongaku no Jikan was announced and in development by Aniplex, H.A.N.D., and Forward Works.
 The game was released on May 27, 2020 for iOS and Android.
 On September 30, 2021, the game announced they were ending services on December 22, 2021.

+Reception

+The series received a mixed reception from reviewers.
+Chiaka Mitama reviewed the first episode for Anime Feminist noting that while the first episode wants to tell viewers that the "idol industry is full of shit" and pushing the idea that adults are lying, it lionizes the founding of the 22/7 idol group, which gets its orders from a "higher being" named The Wall.
+Mitama noted that the situation seemed cultish, that although the characters are voiced by the real-life 22/7 group, the anime lore differs from the actual idol group, and seems to imply that the idol industry isn't foolish and adulthood isn't a "horrible web of lies."
+Mitama later said that The Wall in the series makes it stand out as opposed to other Japanese idol anime.
+Vrai Kaiser, another reviewer for Anime Feminist wrote that the series differed from Action Heroine Cheer Fruits and Zombie Land Saga in that it set itself "up for a higher fall" and added that The Wall appears to be "straight out of a horror movie" but becomes a "quirky, beneficent mascot of sorts," which Vrai found "unsettling" and wondered whether the show would do anything with the Class S "interactions between Miu and Sakura" or not.